-The Executive Director of the Department of Revenue is a government employee and is subject to the jurisdiction of the Commission for purposes of this request under Colo.
+The Executive Director of the Department of Revenue is a public officer and her designee is a government employee and is subject to the jurisdiction of the Commission for purposes of this request under Colo.
 Const.
 Article XXIX, sec.
-2(1) and sec.
+2(6) and sec.
+2(1).